Dynatrace/dynatrace-configuration-as-code/documentation/docs/commands/downloading-configuration.md

 # Download configuration

-This feature allows you to download the configuration from a Dynatrace tenant as Monaco files.
+This feature lets you download the configuration from a Dynatrace tenant as Monaco files.
 Use this feature to avoid starting from scratch when using Monaco.

 > :warning: This feature requires CLI version 2.0.